“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 On the extremely uncomfortable bench, Sano turned toward the wall, putting his back decidedly to Chou.
 The latter, at this futile gesture of denial, walked off with another laugh.

-Once he determined that Chou was really gone — gone, undoubtedly, to annoy someone else, though leaving behind a sinking feeling that this hadn’t been his last appearance down here — Sano gave a sigh, rolled onto his back again, put his hands behind his head, and crossed one leg over the other.
-This position put his closed eyelids into the direct path of the light Chou was no longer blocking, but he had to get used to it sooner or later.
+Once he determined Chou had really gone — gone, undoubtedly, to annoy someone else, though leaving behind a sinking feeling that this hadn’t been his last appearance down here — Sano gave a sigh, rolled onto his back again, put his hands behind his head, and crossed one leg over the other.
+This position put his closed eyelids into the direct path of the light Chou no longer blocked, but he had to get used to it sooner or later.
 And he felt he might be able to go back to sleep if he lay still enough.
 As he drifted in and out of a hangover-hazed doze, he imagined…

 “Yes, Sano, I love you.
 Of course I love you.”
 Kiss, kiss.
 “I was immediately interested when we first met at the Akabeko, and by the time we first fought, I was in love.
 Maybe I did not know it then, but I was.
 It broke my heart when you and Katsu were planning on bombing that government building.
-I thought it was just because you were my friend, but the truth is… I already loved you then.
+I thought it was simply because you were my friend, but the truth is… I already loved you then.
 As I do now… as I always will…” Kiss, kiss, kiss.
 “And when I was unconscious in Shishio’s fortress, it was the memory of you that brought me back from the brink of death… yes, you were the one that saved me then.
 I love you, Sano.”

 “I love you too, Kenshin.”